Bitterroot Bonanza - Idaho Biking, Rafting & Kayaking Tour

 We ride about 35 miles today at a leisurely pace through marshes and along the Coeur d’Alene Chain lakes and river while learning about the mining legacy of the area.
 A special visit to the historic Cataldo Mission, Idaho’s oldest building, is a highlight.
 Built by two Jesuit priests and some 300 members of the Coeur d’Alene Tribe, this is an astounding building.
 We stop for a snack or meal at the historic Enaville Snake Pit, a colorful eating and drinking establishment, then transfer or ride to our evening’s accommodation.
 Tonight we have an entertaining presentation from our good friend, the "Ambassador of Wallace" about the town's history and local events.

 Biking: (35-mile bike ride with optional 10-20 miles)

-This morning we load up for an 1 ½ hour drive across Lookout Pass to go rafting on the Clark Fork River - or St. Joe River, depending on the time of year you join us - in Montana, an intermediate whitewater trip with paddle in hand..
-The trip is suitable for anyone age five and up (the St. Joe is appropriate for guests 14 and older).
-The roughly 14-mile paddle travels through a dramatic canyon of fine western scenery and deep gorges.
-We enjoy a bountiful riverside smorgasbord lunch on a sandy beach perfect for swimming.
+This morning we load up for a 1 ½ hour drive across Lookout Pass to go rafting on the Clark Fork River (July-August) or St. Joe River (June).
+Both are fun, intermediate whitewater trips.
+On the Clark Fork, we have paddle rafts or the option of paddling an inflatable kayak.
+On the St. Joe, we only offer rafts.
+Both trips pass through a dramatic canyon of fine western scenery and deep gorges.
+We enjoy a bountiful riverside lunch on a sandy beach along the way.